Video SEO Tools We Can’t Live Without

 Find the Right Topic

 Content ideas, themes, and topics don’t appear out of thin air.
 In fact, there’s often a great amount of thought put into the mere skeleton of a video.
 But where do these ideas come from, and how do you know if they will be valuable to people?
-If you’re creating video, hopefully you have some type of overarching theme that your videos follow.
+If you’re creating videos, then hopefully you have some type of overarching theme that your videos follow.
 There’s a good chance it’s related to your area of expertise or to your company’s service.

 To find out which questions related to your theme are being asked, visit AnswerthePublic.com.
 This nifty site gives you insight into the intentions of search queries, therefore giving you the opportunity to answer them directly.